neam/docker-stack/stacks/debian-php-nginx/stack/README.md

     mkdir -p foo/www
     echo '<?php phpinfo();' > foo/www/index.php

-Also, you need the local files directory and the DATA environment variable to indicate where local files are stored:
+Also, you need a local `.env` where environment variables are specified which will be available to the PHP containers:

-    mkdir -p .files/foo/media
-    echo 'DATA=foo' >> .env
+    echo 'FOO=bar' >> .env

 Fire up the stack locally: